 Sunglasses

-Make sure to protect your eyes from the sun since you’ll likely spend a lot of time outside.
+Protect your eyes from the sun in Africa since you’re near the equator.
 There are many sunglasses options, and everyone should own at least a pair.
-It’s best to ensure they have UV protection for the health of your eyes.
+It’s best to make sure they have UV protection for the health of your eyes.
+We made our first investment in quality polarized sunglasses with a pair of SMITH Optics Lowdown 2.
+Truthfully, not everyone needs to invest $150 in a pair of sunglasses.

 Water Bottle